newchuyalong/libgdx-learning/File-handling.md

   * **Internal Files**: all the assets (images, audio files, etc.) that are packaged with your application are internal files.
 If you use the Setup UI, just drop them in your Android project's `assets` folder.
   * **Local Files**: if you need to write small files, e.g. save a game state, use local files.
 These are in general private to your application.
 If you want a key/value store instead, you can also look into [[Preferences]].
-  * **External Files**: if you need to write big files, e.g. screenshots, or download files from the web, they should go on the external storage.
+  * **External Files**: if you need to write big files, e.g. screenshots, or download files from the web, they could go on the external storage.
 Note that the external storage is volatile, a user can remove it or delete the files you wrote.
+These files will not be removed when a user uninstalls the application.
+Because they are not cleaned up and volatile, it is usually simpler to use local file storage.

 ## Checking Storage availability and paths ##
 The different storage types might not be available depending on the platform your application runs on.
 You can query this kind of information via the Files module: